-The thyroid gland forms during the early stages in the development of an embryo.
-It begins at the base of the tongue and moves down the neck through a channel or tube (thyroglossal duct).
+The thyroid gland is part of the hormone-producing glands called the endocrine system.
+During embryo development, the thyroid gland begins at the base of the tongue and moves down the neck through a tube called the thyroglossal duct.
 This duct normally goes away once the thyroid reaches its final position in the neck.
-Sometimes part of the duct remains.
-This leaves a pocket called a cyst.
+Sometimes, however, part of the duct remains, leaving a pocket called a cyst.

 - A small, soft, round lump in the center front of the neck

-- Tenderness, redness, and swelling of the lump, if infected
+- Tenderness, redness, and swelling of the lump, if it’s infected

 - Difficulty swallowing or breathing

-A thyroglossal cyst is usually diagnosed when your child’s healthcare provider examines your child.
-Your child’s healthcare provider will usually recommend that your child see an ear, nose, and throat specialist (ENT).
-Or the provider may refer you to another healthcare provider with experience in thyroglossal duct cysts.
+A thyroglossal cyst is usually detected during a physical examination.
+Your child’s healthcare provider will often recommend that your child see an ear, nose, and throat specialist (ENT) due to their experience in treating thyroglossal duct cysts.
 Your child may need tests such as:

-- Blood tests.
-These tests check the thyroid gland function.
+- Blood tests to check the thyroid gland function

-- Ultrasound exam.
-Sound waves are used to check the cyst and thyroid gland.
+- Ultrasound exam, which uses sound waves to check the cyst and thyroid gland

-- CT scan of the neck.
-X-rays and a computer are used to look at the neck, including the cyst and thyroid gland.
-Contrast dye is used to get better images.
+- CT scan of the neck, which uses x-rays and a computer to look at the neck, including the cyst and thyroid gland; a contrast dye is injected or swallowed to get better images

-- Fine needle aspiration.
-A small needle is used to remove cells from the cyst for diagnosis.
+- Fine needle aspiration, in which a small needle is used to remove cells from the cyst for diagnosis

 - Cutting into and draining the cyst, if antibiotic medicine doesn’t get rid of the infection